ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 ### Forward Imputation Link

-Calculated using matched pair contributors for the strata, in the current and previous periods.
+Calculated using matched pairs for the strata, in the current and previous periods.

 ```latex